 structure and script: Petr Odo Macháček / live photographs: Gabriela Kontra

 acting: Lucie Zachovalová, Lenka Chadimová, Zdeňka Brychtová, Martin Poláček

 production and promotion: Helena Macháčková / project manager: Kateřina Poláková

 guest: the special guest for each particular evening; an individual or a group performing intermezzi

 Indians were incapable of imagining their land as property to be fenced or sold.
 They perceived their hunting grounds as something entrusted to them by supreme powers.
 How can we sell something that does not belong to us, they would ask when white men wanted them to sign contracts of sale.

 "Bohuna, what do you think: who is an Indian in these days?"

-nearest evenings: 17 September (TICKETS) / performed in Czech languagethe book guests for intermezzi the project partners news
+nearest evenings: 20 November (part of Theatre Night) / 27 January / performed in Czech languagethe book guests for intermezzi the project partners news